Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/sync.md

   ...
   }
 ```
-Compare this height to the **Latest Blocks** on [stake.id](https://terra.stake.id/#/) to see your progress.
+Compare this height to the **Latest Blocks** on [stake.id](https://daodiseo.stake.id/#/) to see your progress.

 ## Quicksync

-You can significantly accelerate the synchronization process by providing `terrad` with a recent snapshot of the network state.
-Snapshots are made publicly available by the Terra community and can be downloaded at [https://quicksync.io/networks/terra.html](https://quicksync.io/networks/terra.html).
+You can significantly accelerate the synchronization process by providing `daodiseod` with a recent snapshot of the network state.
+Snapshots are made publicly available by the Daodiseo community and can be downloaded at [https://quicksync.io/networks/daodiseo.html](https://quicksync.io/networks/daodiseo.html).
 Choose the snapshot corresponding to your network type (`testnet`/`mainnet`) and a mirror close to the location of your node server.

 Before downloading a snapshot, make sure that you have the streaming and unpacking utilities installed: